Friction: Coefficient of friction

 Most dry materials in combination have friction coefficient values between 0.3 and 0.6.
 Values outside this range are rarer, but teflon, for example, can have a coefficient as low as 0.04.
 A value of zero would mean no friction at all, an elusive property.
 Rubber in contact with other surfaces can yield friction coefficients from 1 to 2.
 Occasionally it is maintained that μ is always < 1, but this is not true.
 While in most relevant applications μ < 1, a value above 1 merely implies that the force required to slide an object along the surface is greater than the normal force of the surface on the object.
 For example, silicone rubber or acrylic rubber-coated surfaces have a coefficient of friction that can be substantially larger than 1.

-While it is often stated that the COF is a "material property," it is better categorized as a "system property."
+While it is often stated that the COF is a "material property", it is better categorized as a "system property".
 Unlike true material properties (such as conductivity, dielectric constant, yield strength), the COF for any two materials depends on system variables like temperature, velocity, atmosphere and also what are now popularly described as aging and deaging times; as well as on geometric properties of the interface between the materials, namely surface structure.
 For example, a copper pin sliding against a thick copper plate can have a COF that varies from 0.6 at low speeds (metal sliding against metal) to below 0.2 at high speeds when the copper surface begins to melt due to frictional heating.
 The latter speed, of course, does not determine the COF uniquely; if the pin diameter is increased so that the frictional heating is removed rapidly, the temperature drops, the pin remains solid and the COF rises to that of a 'low speed' test.

+In systems with significant non-uniform stress fields, because local slip occurs before the system slides, the macroscopic coefficient of static friction depends on the applied load, system size, or shape; Amontons' law is not satisfied macroscopically.